 Starting from a back corner, measure the shower area, mark each piece and cut to fit with a circular saw.

 Apply panel adhesive as before and press the plastic bead board into place.
 Caulk around the pipes, the bottom of the plastic bead board and in the corners.

-Cut manufactured trim with a mitered edge and nail into place around the bottom and top of the plastic bead board.
+Cut matching trim with a mitered edge and nail into place around the bottom and top of the plastic bead board.
 Caulk around the bottom of the trim.